FC Schalke 04: Revierderby

-The Revierderby is the rivalry between local clubs Schalke 04 and Borussia Dortmund, both situated in the densely populated Ruhr region.
-Because of the small geographical distances between the clubs (roughly 30 kilometers), fans of opposing clubs often meet in everyday life.
-The term may be used in any match between two football clubs of the Ruhr region (such as VfL Bochum, Rot-Weiss Essen or MSV Duisburg), but the term is most commonly associated with the rivalry between Schalke and Dortmund due to the derby's popularity and prestige.
+The Revierderby is the rivalry between local clubs Schalke 04 and Borussia Dortmund, both situated in the densely populated Ruhr region, about 30 kilometers from each other.
+The term may be used for any match between two football clubs of the Ruhr region (such as VfL Bochum, Rot-Weiss Essen or MSV Duisburg), but it is most commonly associated with the rivalry between Schalke and Dortmund due to the derby's popularity and prestige.
 To some fans, the win of the derby itself is more important than the actual performance in the Bundesliga.

 In popular culture

-Schalke has been subject of a feature-length film called Fußball ist unser Leben ("Football is our life"), shown in 1999.
-Actors Uwe Ochsenknecht and Ralf Richter, both of whom were in the award-winning film Das Boot played the main roles, while many persons associated with Schalke had cameo roles, such as manager Rudi Assauer, coaches Huub Stevens and Helmut Schulte, and player Yves Eigenrauch.
+Schalke has been subject of a feature-length film called Fußball ist unser Leben ("Football is our life").
+Actors Uwe Ochsenknecht and Ralf Richter, both of whom were in the award-winning film Das Boot, played the main roles, while many persons associated with Schalke had cameo roles, such as manager Rudi Assauer, coaches Huub Stevens and Helmut Schulte, and player Yves Eigenrauch.
 Also featured were prominent fans like Manfred Breuckmann, Ulrich Potofski or DJ Hooligan.
 The film is a comedy about "Hans", a Schalke fanatic, and his three pals who somehow get involved in kidnapping and trying to bring back to form the team's new star player "Di Ospeo" and in the process bet Hans' house that their idol will score in the final match.

-"Schalke" is mentioned in the film Das Boot when the bosun tells the crew in their ward room, "I got bad news for you men.
+"Schalke" is mentioned in the film Das Boot when the bosun tells the crew in their ward room: "I got bad news for you men.
 Schalke lost 5–0, looks like we won't be in the final this year."
+This is historically inaccurate, as Schalke never lost 5–0 in an important match during the time-frame of the movie (1941).